stytchauth/stytch-android/README.md

 ### Example app

 The above code is used in practice in the Example App, which can be run and used to test out various flows of the SDK.
-Ir order to run the application, you have to define a gradle property called STYTCH_PUBLIC_TOKEN in your global or local gradle.properties.
+In order to run the application, you have to define a gradle property called STYTCH_PUBLIC_TOKEN in your global or local gradle.properties.
 The token can be received in your Stytch dashboard as mentioned before in this README.

 ### Authenticating